Yangquan Shanxi, China Travel Guide

 Shanxi is the "kingdom of noodles"; sampling different varieties is a must.

-Yangquan's food scene is a testament to Shanxi's food history, with noodles and aged vinegar at its core.
-While fine dining and international choices are limited, a wealth of real local dishes can be discovered.
+Yangquan's food scene is evidence of Shanxi's food history, with noodles and aged vinegar at its core.
+While upscale eating and international selections are limited, a wealth of real local dishes can be discovered.